Aplasia Cutis Congenita

 Background

-Aplasia cutis congenita (ACC) [1, 2, 3] is a heterogenous group of disorders characterized by the absence of a portion of skin in a localized or widespread area at birth.
-First reported by Cordon in 1767, aplasia cutis congenita manifests as a solitary defect on the scalp in 70% of cases, but it may sometimes occur as multiple lesions.
-Although most commonly seen on the scalp, aplasia cutis congenita can affect any part of the body, including the trunk and limbs.
+Aplasia cutis congenita (ACC) [1, 2] is a heterogenous group of disorders characterized by the absence of a portion of skin in a localized or widespread area at birth.
+First reported by Cordon in 1767, ACC most commonly manifests as a solitary defect but may sometimes occur as multiple lesions.
+(See the images below.)
+Although most commonly seen on the scalp (at least 70% of cases), ACC can affect any part of the body, including the trunk and limbs.

 Aplasia cutis congenita on the scalp (most common Aplasia cutis congenita on the scalp (most common location) shortly after birth.

-Aplasia cutis congenita is most often a benign isolated defect, but it can be associated with other physical anomalies or malformation syndromes.
+Although ACC is most often a benign isolated defect, it can be associated with other physical anomalies or malformation syndromes.
+[7] (See Pathophysiology.)

-Frieden [1] created a classification system for aplasia cutis congenita consisting of 9 groups based on the number and location of the lesions and the presence or absence of associated malformations:
+Frieden [11] created a classification system for ACC that consisted of nine groups, defined on the basis of the number and location of the lesions and the presence or absence of associated malformations.

 Group 1

-This is scalp aplasia cutis congenita without multiple anomalies.
-[9] Nearly 86% of all solitary lesions occur on the scalp.
-A collar of hair is often seen around the defect, particularly with membranous aplasia cutis.
-It can be autosomal dominant [10] or sporadic.
-[11]
+This is ACC of the scalp without multiple anomalies.
+[12] Nearly 86% of all solitary lesions occur on the scalp.
+A collar of hair is often seen around the defect, particularly with membranous ACC.
+It can be autosomal dominant [13] or sporadic.
+[14]

 Group 2